xurizaemon/org.civicrm.contrib.anonymize/README.md

 ### Contributions and complaints

 * Contributions are welcome via the GitHub project page.
 You know what to do.
 Bug reports are contributions.
 * Complaints are welcome!
-A NZD$150 processing fee is required in advance.
+A NZD 150 processing fee is required in advance.
 [Send NZD$150 to my PayPal account](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WB3P25G5WV692) and I'll be in touch.

 ## Installation